tekdi/ubi-verification-sdk/README.md

    - The filename should match the class name (e.g., `AcmeVerifier.js`).

 3. **Update Configuration:**
-   - To use your verifier, set `method` and `verifierName` in the request config:
+   - To use your verifier, set `method` and `issuerName` in the request config:
      ```json
      {
        "credential": { /* ... */ },
        "config": {
          "method": "online",
-         "verifierName": "acme"
+         "issuerName": "acme"
        }
      }
      ```